-The BH Fitness I Spada 2 is one of our favourite indoor cycles - and even made our list of the best exercise bikes.
+The Keiser M3i is one of our favourite indoor cycles - and even made our list of the best exercise bikes.
 It's not cheap, but provides a range of features that you don't find on less expensive spin bikes.

-Like the other BH Fitness bike on this list, the Spada II has a 20kg flywheel that's great for intense workouts.
-Instead of just frictional resistance, it uses a combination of friction and magnetic braking, which provides a quieter and smoother ride.
-There are 24 intensity levels that can be managed via the control panel.
+Instead of frictional resistance, the M3I uses magnetic braking, which provides a quieter and smoother ride.
+There are almost infinite intensity levels that can be managed via the control panel.

-The LCD display is also more advanced.
-While it doesn't match the features of upright exercise bikes.
+The LCD display is also much more advanced than the average spinner - and can even match the features of upright exercise bikes.
 It shows a variety of metrics, including power, energy, gear, and RPM.
 There's also Bluetooth connectivity so you can use the M series app to track your progress, or use other apps for custom workouts.
 There's also the option of using a telemetric device for measuring heart rate - although you'll need to purchase a monitor separately.

-As you can probably tell, the Spada is built for serious training, which is why it's fitted with mixed pedals.
-These can be used with standard baskets and clips.
+As you can probably tell, the Keiser is built for serious training, which is why it's fitted with the company's redesigned pedals for greater comfort.
 You can also adjust the seat in four directions, along with the ergonomic handlebars.

-With an RRP of £1149, you wouldn't expect the Spada II Racing to match the performance of gym spinning exercise bikes several thousand.
-It gets surprisingly close though, and is one of the best home spin bikes for athletic training and intense workouts.
+With an RRP of over £2000, you would expect the Keiser M3I to match the performance of gym spinning exercise bikes.
+The good news is that it meets even these high expectations, and is one of the best home spin bikes for athletic training and intense workouts.